sourcegraph/sourcegraph-public-snapshot/doc/user/search/opengrok.md

 Oracle OpenGrok doesn't index most single-character strings (such as for special characters like `{`, `}`, `[`, `]`, `+`, `-`, and more), and non-alpha-numeric characters generally.

 Sourcegraph indexes all characters, and can search for strings of any length.
-Using the default [literal search mode](queries.md#Literal-search--default-), any search (including those with special characters like `foo.bar`, `try {`, `i++`, `i-=1`, `foo->bar`, and more), will all be searchable without special handling.
+Using the default [literal search mode](queries.md#Literal-search-default), any search (including those with special characters like `foo.bar`, `try {`, `i++`, `i-=1`, `foo->bar`, and more), will all be searchable without special handling.
 Using [regexp mode](queries.md#regexp-search) would require escaping special charactes.

-The only exceptions are colon characters, which are by default used for specifying a search keyword on Sourcegraph (see below).
-Any search containing colons can be done using, for example, `content:"foo::bar"` keyword to explicitly mark it as the search string.
+The only exceptions are colon characters, which are by default used for specifying a [search keyword](#search-keywords) on Sourcegraph.
+Any search containing colons can be done using the `content:` keyword (for example, `content:"foo::bar"`) to explicitly mark it as the search string.

 ### Boolean operators